 Under common law, a licensee has a duty to exercise reasonable care for the safety of his or her patrons.
 When a licensee is negligent in exercising reasonable care, an aggrieved party may file a common law action in court and civil damages may result.
-Therefore, if the service of alcohol is negligent, common law liability may result under common law duties of care, regardless of the customer’s age.
+Therefore, if the sale of alcohol is negligent, common law liability may result under common law duties of care, regardless of the customer’s age.

 Reckless conduct may also give rise to a lawsuit under common law.
 Reckless conduct goes beyond mere negligence.
 Reckless conduct is when a person has intentionally done an act of an unreasonable character; has disregarded a risk that he knew or should have known of; and it was highly probable that harm would follow.
 It usually is accompanied by a conscious indifference to the consequences.